webpack/webpack.js.org/content/guides/code-splitting.md

 ### Vendor code splitting

 A typical application can depend on many third party libraries for framework/functionality needs.
-Unlike application code, code present in these libraries does not change very often.
+Unlike application code, code present in these libraries does not change often.

 If we keep code from these libraries in its own bundle, separate from the application code, we can leverage the browser's caching mechanism to cache these files for longer durations on the end user's machine.